-Northern Dynasty's Condensed Consolidated Interim Financial Statements have been Prepared Assuming Northern Dynasty will continue on a Going Concern Basis.
+Northern Dynasty's Condensed Consolidated Interim Financial Statements have been Prepared Assuming Northern Dynasty will continue as a Going Concern.

-Northern Dynasty has prepared its Financial Statements on the basis that Northern Dynasty will continue as a going concern.
-At June 30, 2023, the Company had working capital of \$2.3 million.
-Northern Dynasty has prioritized the allocation of its financial resources and considered its future plans to raise further funds in order to meet key corporate and Pebble Project expenditure requirements in the near term, including the funding of the appeal and remand of the ROD and legal challenges to the Final Determination.
-However, additional financing will be required to progress both the Company's operations over the next twelve months, which include the appeal and remand of the ROD and legal challenges to Final Determination, and any material expenditures at the Pebble Project and for working capital.
-Northern Dynasty's continuing operations and the underlying value and recoverability of the amounts shown for mineral property interest are entirely dependent upon the existence of economically recoverable mineral reserves at the Pebble Project, the ability of the Company to finance its operating costs, the completion of the exploration and development of the Pebble Project, the Pebble Partnership obtaining the necessary permits to mine, and on future profitable production at the Pebble Project.
-Furthermore, failure to continue as a going concern would require that Northern Dynasty's assets and liabilities be restated on a liquidation basis, which would likely differ significantly from their going concern assumption carrying values.
+Northern Dynasty has prepared its Financial Statements on the basis that it will continue as a going concern.
+On September 30, 2023, the Company had \$1.4 million in cash and cash equivalents and a working capital deficit of \$1.7 million.
+Northern Dynasty has prioritized the allocation of its financial resources and has considered its plans to raise further funds to meet key corporate and Pebble Project expenditure requirements in the near term, including the funding of the appeal and remand of the ROD, legal challenges to the Final Determination, any material expenditures at the Pebble Project and for working capital.
+Northern Dynasty's continuing operations and the underlying value and recoverability of the amounts shown for mineral property interest are entirely dependent upon the existence of economically recoverable mineral reserves at the Pebble Project, the ability of the Company to finance its operating costs, the completion of the exploration and development of the Pebble Project.
+Furthermore, failure to continue as a going concern would require that Northern Dynasty's assets and liabilities be restated on a liquidation basis, which would likely differ significantly from carrying values on a going concern basis.
 Refer also to discussion in 1.6 Liquidity.